HL7/davinci-ecdx/source/pages/Information_Exchange_Option_4__Request--Solicited_Communication.md

 The Information Request Recipient processes the communication request message and creates an associated task to gather or generate the requested information and return it within a defined or requested period of time.
 The task remains unfinished until the Information Request Recipient returns the requested information.
 It is then marked completed.

-Acting as a Information Sender, the requested information is communicated to the Information Recipient (or Information Recipients) indicated in the previously delivered communication request.
+Acting as an Information Sender, the requested information is communicated to the Information Recipient (or Information Recipients) indicated in the previously delivered communication request.

 ### Information Sender
-An Information Sender is a system that delivers a message to an Information Recipient.
+An Information Sender is a system that delivers a communication message to an Information Recipient.

 ### Information Recipient
-An Information Recipient is a system that receives a message from an Information Sender.
+An Information Recipient is a system that receives a communication message from an Information Sender.

 ### Actor Interaction Diagram
 See <a href="https://trifolia-fhir.lantanagroup.com/igs/davinci-cdex/Request_(Solicited_Communication).html">Request (Solicited Communication) Actor Interaction Diagram</a> for an illustration.